Arnab-Developer/gethashcode-comparison/README.md

 if you restart the app, you will get different set of values.

 The previous test has been done with a .NET 5 console app.
 If I do the same thing with ASP.NET 5 then the `Object.GetHashCode()` behaviour is opposite.
-There `Object.GetHashCode()` returns different value for every request for the `class` objects but same for the `record` objects.
+There `Object.GetHashCode()` returns different values for every request for the `class` objects but same for the `record` objects.

-I did same test with a `string` value and found that it returns same value if the application is running for every request.
+I did same test with a `string` value and found that it returns same value if the application is running for every requests.
-But if I restarts the app then it returns different value.
+But if I restart the app then it returns different value.
+So for `string` `Object.GetHashCode()` return same value until the app domain is not restarted.

 So the conclution is never store return value of `Object.GetHashCode()` out of application to check the object equality.